 Fixing issue three: Purchasing an adjustable track bar allows for the rear wheels to be evened out.
 The stock track bar is not adjustable.
 This might not matter to some people, however, you can get the dog leg effect where the rear of the vehicle does not drive in a straight line with the front of the vehicle.
 Spohn makes one for my vehicle and it costs around $125.

 You will need to cut the UCA bracket before UCA installation if you decide to go with these parts mentioned above.
 I am a newb, not to working on vehicles, but to doing lifts.
 The lift I did on my vehicle is my only second one.
 The lift itself is straight forward.
 I added new tail lights, headlights, fender flares (Had to get the ones made for the Chevy Avalanche,as they do not make the pocket style for suburban), tinted windows (3M 20%front, 35% rear over stock tint), dual cat back exhaust w/flowmaster super 10 and 18" tips.
 I ran with an 18" 10 ply GoodYear Wrangler Duratrac Tire, and a 18" Fuel Vapor D569 wheel with -12 offset.
-My project is almost complete as of today.
-I still have to trim my bumper and running boards for tire clearance.
+My project is almost complete as of today, all that is left is to tune it.

 I hope this helps someone.
 I wish I had this information sooner myself.